-Fondling - the touching of the private parts of another person for the purposes of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity.
+A. Fondling - The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity.

-Incest - the non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.
+B. Incest - Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-Statutory Rape - the non-forcible sexual intercourse with a person who is under the statutory age of consent.
+Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.